 3. AI and Machine Learning: Working Together for a Smarter Future

-While doing so, it's important to remember that power comes with great responsibility.
-When AI and ML develop, we should ensure they are employed responsibly.
-By working together with engineers, scientists, and policymakers, we can steer these technologies toward positive applications.
+However, as these technologies evolve, it’s essential to remember that power comes with great responsibility.
+AI and ML should be employed with caution and ethical considerations.
+By working closely with engineers, scientists, and policymakers, we can ensure these innovations have positive impacts.

 Ethical Dimensions of AI and Machine Learning